Dear Parents, Carers & Pupils

 In preparation for secondary school, some of the children will be walking home independently.
 If this applies to your child, you need to fill out the school consent form.
 You can get the form from your class teacher.

-Please report your child’s absence on the first day of absence & dinner money should be paid a half term in advance (no cans, bottles, flasks or fizzy drinks please).
+Please report your child’s absence on the first day of absence.
+Dinner money should be paid in advance (no cans, bottles, flasks or fizzy drinks please).

 No nail varnish should be worn in school, only plain stud earrings should be worn and hair accessories to tie back long hair should be blue, our school colour.

 No ipods or electronic equipment should be brought into school.
 No attention seeking hairstyles are permitted and trainers are not part of school uniform for either boys or girls.
-Thank you for your co-operation with these.
+Thank you for your co-operation.

-Mobile phones are allowed with a parental permission form but the school does not take responsibility for the safety of this expensive equipment.
+Mobile phones are allowed with a parental permission form however the school cannot take responsibility for the safety and security of these personal belongings.

-We are looking forward to working with you and the children this year.
-If you have any concerns then you can speak to either one of us at the end of the school day.
-If you have an issue that will require some time, then please ring the office for an appointment with the appropriate class teacher.
+We are looking forward to working with you and your children this year.
+If you have any concerns then please speak to either one of us at the end of the school day.
+If you have an issue that will require some time, then please send me a note or send an email to the office who will forward it to your childs class teacher.